mmehrtens/get-RPstatistics/get-rpstatistics.md

 - `suppressGridDisplay` = switch to not show GridViews after processing
 - `outputDir` = where to write the output files (folder must exist, otherwise defaulting to script folder)

+> **Note:** Running the script will take some time depending on the number of existing restore points in your environment.
+Expect a processing rate of ~500 restore points per minute (just my average experience; you might get totally different results!).

 Requires [Veeam Powershell module].